lzrocha/Wordpress-Exercise-1/Readme.md

 ## Overview

-This reference architecture provides a set of resources to create an highly available, elastic,and scalable WordPress environment on AWS.
+This reference architecture provides a set of resources to create a highly available, elastic, and scalable WordPress environment on AWS.
-Resources created using aws console.
+* Resources created using AWS console.

 <p align="center">
   <img src="images/aws-architecture.png?style=centerme" alt="Architecure Overview">